 - Texas Home Living (TxHmL); and

-Long Term Services and Supports (LTSS) — A service provided to a qualified member in his or her home or other community-based setting necessary to allow the member to remain in the most integrated setting possible; assist members in living in the community as opposed to a institutionalized setting.
-LTSS includes services provided under the Texas State Plan as well as services available to persons who qualify for STAR+PLUS HCBS or §1915(c) Medicaid waiver services.
-LTSS available through an MCO in STAR+PLUS, STAR Health, and STAR Kids varies by program model.
+Long-term Services and Supports (LTSS) — A service provided to a qualified member in his or her home or other community-based setting necessary to allow the member to remain in the most integrated setting possible; and to assist members in living in the community as opposed to an institutionalized setting.
+LTSS includes services provided under the Texas State Plan, as well as services available to persons who qualify for STAR+PLUS HCBS or Medicaid 1915(c) waiver services.
+LTSS available through an MCO in STAR+PLUS, STAR Health and STAR Kids varies by program model.